-As part of our efforts to restructure and streamline our organizational structure, in January 2024, we committed to a plan to eliminate approximately 25 % of our workforce, and we mutually agreed to the departure of the founders of ironSource Ltd. In total, we currently estimate that we will incur approximately \$ 195 million in employee separation costs, primarily in the first quarter of 2024, in connection with these decisions, largely driven by the modification of equity awards.
+The measure of our workforce, and we mutually agreed to segment assets is reported on the departure of the founders of ironSource Ltd. In balance sheet as total we currently estimate that we will incur approximately \$195 million in employee separation costs, primarily in the first quarter of 2024, in connection with these decisions, largely driven by the modification of equity awards. consolidated assets.
+We do not have material intra-entity sales or transfers.